TomyMarengo/SO-TP2/README.md

 # tOS

-### Introducing tOS - The Operating System that Makes You "Cough" :microbe:
+### Introducing tOS - :microbe: The Operating System that Makes You "Cough" :microbe:

 Welcome to the world of **tOS**, the operating system that's here to give you a contagious laughter *(and maybe a slight case of the coughs!)*.
 Operating Systems can be serious business, but why not inject a little humor into the mix?